thruflo/ntorque/README.md

 Unlike [RQ][] and [Resque][], nTorque doesn't trust Redis as a persistence layer.
 Instead, it relies on good-old-fashioned PostgreSQL: the first thing nTorque does when a new task arrives is write it to disk.
-It then notifies a consumer process using Redis [BLPOP][], which reads the data from disk and performs the task by making an HTTP request to its webhook url.
+It then notifies a consumer process using Redis [BLPOP][].
+The consumer then reads the data from disk and performs the task by making an HTTP request to its webhook url.

 In most cases, this request will succeed, the task will be marked as completed and no more needs to be done.
 However, this won't happen *every time*, e.g.: when there's a network error or the webhook server is temporarily down.
-Because there are edge case failure scenarios where the web hook response is unreliable, nTorque refuses to rely it as the source of truth&trade; about a task's status.
-Instead, the single source of truth is, predictably enough, the PostgreSQL database.
+Because there are edge case failure scenarios where the web hook response is unreliable, nTorque refuses to rely on it as the source of truth&trade; about a task's status.
+Instead, the single source of truth is the PostgreSQL database.

-This is achieved through an algorithm that automatically sets a task to retry every time it's read from the database.
+This is achieved by automatically setting a task to retry every time it's read ("aquired") from the database.
 Specifically, the query that reads the task data is performed within a transaction that also updates the task's due date and retry count.
-This means that in any failure scenario, nTorque can always just be restarted (potentially on a new server as long as it connects to the same database) and tasks will be picked up and performed at least once.
+This means that in any failure scenario, nTorque can always just be restarted (potentially on a new server as long as it connects to the same database) and you can be sure that tasks will be performed at least once no matter where they were in the pipeline when whatever it was fell over.

 Incidentally, tasks due to be retried are picked up by a background process that polls the database every `NTORQUE_REQUEUE_INTERVAL` seconds.